Skip to main content

 Step 1 - Choose Pref step sizes

 Pref step sizes are chosen as ±5% as default.
 As outlined in [2], "Generating System characteristics may require the step changes to be larger.
-Larger changes may be considered to more accurately determine equipment performance (e.g. A step size of 10% or 20%)."
+Larger changes may be considered to more accurately determine equipment performance (e.g. a step size of 10% or 20%)."

 A12.6 Inertia and Frequency Control